openvinotoolkit/openvino/docs/gapi/face_beautification.md

 ```
 As we have only jaw points in our detected landmarks, we have to get a half-ellipse based on three points of a jaw: the leftmost, the rightmost and the lowest one.
 The jaw width is assumed to be equal to the forehead width and the latter is calculated using the left and the right points.
 Speaking of the \f$Y\f$ axis, we have no points to get it directly, and instead assume that the forehead height is about \f$2/3\f$ of the jaw height, which can be figured out from the face center (the middle between the left and right points) and the lowest jaw point.

-### Drawing masks
+### Draw Masks
-When we have all the contours needed, we are able to draw masks:
+When we have all the contours needed, you are able to draw masks:

 ```cpp
 cv::GMat mskSharp        = custom::GFillPolyGContours::on(gimgIn, garElsConts);             // |